CapsCollective/siege-engine/README.md

 3. This should install all required dependencies.
 Once completed a `.env` file will be generated with all required variables.
 If the build is completed with no issue then you can proceed to build the project.

-#### Building With Validation Layers
+#### Setup With Validation Layers

-If you want to build with validation layers then the setup scripts should be run by passing the `--include-validation-layers` flag:
+If you want to build with validation layers then the setup scripts should be run instead by passing the validation layers include flag:

 ```console
 // Linux & macOS